Hans Dieter Beck: Life and career

 Beck was born in Munich on 9 April 1932, as the son of the publisher Heinrich Beck and his wife Eva.
 He first studied mathematics and physics, then German and psychology, before turning to law studies.
-From January 1961 he worked "as a kind of legal editor" in the family-owned publishing house C. H. Beck, founded by Carl Gottlob Beck in 1763.
-He earned his doctorate in law with a dissertation on licensing agreements in publishing at the Ludwig Maximilian University of Munich the same year.
-After four years of working in the publishing house and an extended stay in the US, including at Harvard Business School and as a trainee in an American publishing house, he gained experience in the judicial service as a court assessor and later as a judge at the Munich I Regional Court.
+From January 1961, he worked "as a kind of legal editor" in the family-owned publishing house C. H. Beck, founded by Carl Gottlob Beck in 1763.
+He obtained his doctorate in law with a dissertation on licensing agreements in publishing at the Ludwig-Maximilians-Universität München the same year.
+After four years of working in the publishing house and an extended stay in the United States, including at Harvard Business School and as a trainee in an American publishing house, he gained experience in the judicial service as a court assessor and later as a judge at the Munich I Regional Court.

-At the end of 1970 he returned to the publishing house to take over the legal and economic departments and at the same time the management of the printing works in Nördlingen.
-From 1971 he headed the legal publishing branch.
+At the end of 1970, he returned to the publishing house to take over the legal and economic departments and at the same time the management of the printing works in Nördlingen.
+From 1971, he headed the legal publishing branch.
 He led the publishing house together with his brother Wolfgang Beck who was responsible for the fiction and non-fiction divisions; they were the sixth generation of management of the family business, in direct succession of the company founder.
-In 2015 Wolfgang Beck was replaced by his son Jonathan Beck.
+In 2015, Wolfgang Beck was replaced by his son Jonathan Beck.
 Hans Dieter Beck expanded the position of C. H. Beck as a leading publisher of legal literature in German, adding legal commentaries and trade papers.

 In other roles, Beck was chairman of the Bavarian regional association of the Börsenverein des Deutschen Buchhandels from 1979 to 1982 and a board member of the Association of Legal and Political Science Publishers.
 After the end of the Cold War, Beck also became involved in the former Eastern Bloc.
 He was very successful in Poland, but failed in Russia.
 The Russian management tried to expropriate the German parent company, and the Russian state demanded high fines for alleged irregularities in accounting.
 Although Beck won the court cases, he withdrew from business in Russia in 1999.